Educational Media Foundation (dba K-LOVE and Air 1 Radio)

 Our goal is that all people have somewhere to turn to 24/7 to find hope, encouragement, community, support, and most importantly-the love of Christ.
 We offer this through radio, film, publishing, podcasts, pastoral care and other free Biblical-support services.

-Create compelling media that inspires and encourages audiences to have a meaningful relationship with Christ.
-EMF aims to ignite hope, change lives and unite hearts through Christian media and Biblical support.
+To create compelling media that inspires and encourages you to have a meaningful relationship with Christ.

 Statement of faith